CQU-MM-Intelligent-Lab/CFVBENCH/README.md

-# CFVBENCH: Complex Fact-Centric Video Question Answering Benchmark
+# CFVBench: A Comprehensive Video Benchmark for Fine-grained Multimodal Retrieval-Augmented Generation

 ## 📖 Overview

-CFVBENCH is a comprehensive benchmark designed to evaluate Large Vision-Language Models (LVLMs) on complex, fact-centric video question answering tasks.
-The benchmark focuses on:

-- **Multi-hop reasoning** across temporal video segments
-- **Fact-based questions** requiring precise information extraction
-- **Diverse video types**: News, Tutorial, and Structured-Data videos
-- **Automated evaluation** with multi-metric assessment
+CFVBENCH is a a large-scale, manually verified benchmark constructed from 599 publicly available videos, yielding 5,360 open-ended QA pairs.
+CFVBench spans high-density domains such as chart-heavy reports, news broadcasts, and software tutorials, requiring models to retrieve and reason over long temporal video spans while maintaining fine-grained multimodal information.

+Adaptive Visual Refinement (AVR) is a plug-and-play framework that adaptively increases frame sampling density and selectively invokes external tools when necessary.

 ## 🗂️ Repository Structure